505-316-1881

 I have been an energy healer & psychic reader for many decades.
 In 2004 at a little metaphysical shop in Minneapolis, Minnesota, the reader told me that I would be working with dogs when I got older.
 I didn't doubt her.

-I want to share an accomplishment with you that has nothing to do with dog training, but it shows some of my creativity and management ability: In 2007 I envisioned and produced the Midtown Yoga Festival in Minneapolis.
+I want to share an accomplishment with you that shows some of my creativity and management ability: In 2007 I envisioned and produced the Midtown Yoga Festival in Minneapolis.
 This was a big deal.
 The Midtown Global Market was hurting financially, and this event yielded the 2nd best day of profit for the many businesses who were struggling at the time.

 It seemed like a good idea at the time, and I and our Twin Cities community held three more annual yoga festival events after that which brought hundreds of people together in a good way.